diegodvv/Neuroevolution-T-Rex-Game/README.md

 ![](demo3.gif)

 ## Work in Progress
-This little still isn't complete and definitely needs improvements on the UI and the AI - specifically, how the game states are made (the states need to be easy for the AI to "understand") and the NEAT parameters.
+This little project still isn't complete and definitely needs improvements on the UI and the AI - specifically, how the game states are made (the states need to be easy for the AI to "understand") and the NEAT parameters.